WWE Immortals: Zombie Invasion

 Immortals introduced a mode called "Zombie Invasion", which allowed players to gain Gold zombified versions of four WWE superstars: Brock Lesnar, AJ Styles, Stone Cold Steve Austin, and Seth Rollins.
 Players had to choose three of their Immortals to compete in a five-stage gauntlet match, with the first four stages featuring two Immortals and one of the zombie Immortals, and the fifth stage featuring three of the zombie Immortals.
 Damage the players' Immortals accumulated from the matches did not reset.
-After the final stage, players received Immortal credits and a Graveyard Pack containing stone letters that the player could put on the gravestones of the four zombie Immortals, and once a name is filled, the player would receive said Immortal to add to their collection.
-Unused extra letters were stored, and after receiving one of the zombie Immortals, the gravestone name reset to allow the player to fill in the name again for more copies of the Immortal.
+After the final stage, players received Immortal credits and a Graveyard Pack containing stone letters that the player could put on the gravestones of the four zombie Immortals, and once a name was filled, the player would receive said Immortal to add to their collection.
+Unused letters were stored, and after receiving one of the zombie Immortals, the gravestone name reset to allow the player to fill in the name again for more copies of the Immortal.
 After a couple hours reset, the player could attempt the Zombie Invasion again with the stages getting progressively more difficult.

 Reception

+The iOS version received above-average reviews according to the review aggregation website Metacritic.